Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Conclusion

 \section{Conclusion}

 This study examined how clinical and technical experts collaborate on clinical AI projects.
-By adopting Activity Theory (AT) as a structured lens, we identified persistent communication barriers related to domain-specific knowledge, specialized terminologies, and mismatched data taxonomies.
-Although clinical data often serves as a critical boundary object, our findings show that data alone does not resolve deeper gaps in communication and domain understanding.
-Instead, human knowledge brokers, who are individuals fluent in both clinical and technical languages, play a vital role by translating concepts across disciplinary boundaries.
-Our analysis also highlights promising opportunities for AI systems, particularly large language models, to facilitate collaboration through real-time mediation and intelligent explanations.
-In the future, attention to context-sensitivity, trust, and institutional protocols will be essential to integrate these technologies in ways that truly improve interdisciplinary teamwork.
+By adopting Activity Theory (AT) as a structured lens, we \re{found that clinicians and technical experts engaged in distinct yet interdependent forms of data work, which created recurring coordination tensions and communication barriers around domain knowledge, specialized terminology, and data taxonomies. } \re{While shared clinical data served as an important coordination artifact, our findings show that data alone could not bridge deeper differences in interpretation and workflow expectations.} Instead, human knowledge brokers \re{who could move across clinical and technical domains played an important role in translating concepts, clarifying assumptions, and supporting collaboration. } \re{Overall, this study contributes to CSCW research on interdisciplinary data work by showing how shared artifacts, broker roles, and coordination tensions shape early-stage clinical AI collaboration.
+Future work can examine how these dynamics evolve across later stages of development and whether new tools can better support interdisciplinary coordination in specialized clinical settings.}